aws-samples/application-migration-with-aws-workshop/workshop/content/server-migration/_index.en.md

 #### CloudEndure Migration Overview

-<a href="https://aws.amazon.com/cloudendure-migration/" target="_blank">CloudEndure Migration</a> enables organizations to migrate even the most complex workloads to Amazon Web Services (AWS) without disruption, or data loss.
+<a href="https://aws.amazon.com/cloudendure-migration/" target="_blank" rel="noopener noreferrer">CloudEndure Migration</a> enables organizations to migrate even the most complex workloads to Amazon Web Services (AWS) without disruption, or data loss.
 Through continuous block-level replication, automated machine conversion, and application stack orchestration, **CloudEndure Migration** simplifies the migration process and reduces the potential for human error.

 Whether you are migrating to AWS or across regions within AWS, **CloudEndure Migration** gives you the flexibility you need and delivers the security controls you require to succeed in today’s fast-paced digital ecosystem.